 For more about HEPA filters and HEPA filtration, feel free to check Exhaust Filtration – HEPA Vacuum Cleaners article.

-– ionic air purifiers use locally generated ions to remove even the smallest air particles from the air flow.
-They are often combined with UV lamps which disinfect (plain and simple – kill) germs, viruses, bacteria, and other microorganisms that cause asthma, allergies and other health issues.
+They use locally generated ions to remove even the smallest air particles from the airflow.
+They have often combined with UV lamps that disinfect (plain and simple – kill) germs, viruses, bacteria, and other microorganisms that cause asthma, allergies, and other health issues.
 UV lamps are important for one other reason, too – filters are changed every few months or even years, so it is important to keep them sterile.
-Otherwise, buildup of bacteria in the filters could potentially lead to new problems.
-Ionic purifiers produce small amount of ozone, which helps to keep filters bacteria-free, but the amount of ozone in exhaust air is kept very low, below safe limit, since ozone can be very harmful, if present in larger amounts.
+Otherwise, the buildup of bacteria in the filters could potentially lead to new problems.
+Ionic purifiers produce a small amount of ozone, which helps to keep filters bacteria-free, but the amount of ozone in the exhaust air is kept very low, below a safe limit, since ozone can be very harmful, if present in larger amounts.

-Note that some of these technologies is used to sterilize the air, not to remove the particles from the air and thus must be combined with HEPA and/or charcoal filters.
+Note that some of these technologies are used to sterilize the air, not to remove the particles from the air, and thus must be combined with HEPA and/or charcoal filters.

-– dimensions – desk air purifiers can be rather small and can fit on the most office desks.
-Larger purifiers are standalone units which can be transported from room to room, if required, or can be positioned on permanent location.
-Wall mounted air purifiers operate on permanent location.
+Desk air purifiers can be rather small and can fit on the most office desks.
+Larger purifiers are standalone units that can be transported from room to room, if required, or can be positioned on a permanent location.
+Wall-mounted air purifiers operate on a permanent location.